-REQUIREMENTS STANDARD Minimum overall GPA 3.25 on a 4.0 scale in the highest nursing degree Letters of recommendation Two • Professional colleague with at least master's degree • Current supervisor Resume CV also acceptable Goal Statement (500 words) Use these points to develop your goal statement: Identify your area of focus (choose Family Nurse Practitioner or Nurse Educator) Describe how this focus will help you achieve your future goals.
+REQUIREMENTS STANDARD Minimum overall GPA 3.25 on a 4.0 scale in the highest nursing degree Letters of recommendation • Professional colleague with at least a master's degree • Current supervisor Resume CV also acceptable Goal Statement (500 words) Use these points to develop your goal statement: Identify your specialty role (Family Nurse Practitioner concentration or APRN Nurse Educator).
+Describe how this specialty role will help you achieve your future goals.
 Identify an area of interest for scholarly project, if known.
-Degrees BSN or MSN from an accredited school (ACEN or CCNE and other accrediting bodies for foreign degrees).
-Undergraduate/Graduate courses required with a grade of B or better License ·
+Degrees BSN or MSN from an accredited school (ACEN or CCNE and other accrediting bodies for foreign degrees) Undergraduate/Graduate courses required with a grade of B or better Statistics APRN to DNP (NE Focus) students must have graduate level pharmacology, health assessment, and pathophysiology.
+License Current unencumbered RN license.
+APRN to DNP (NE focus) requires APRN certification with evidence of practicum hours completed in APRN education.